Deception Island: Whaling and sealing

-These were not the only constructions; as the factory ships of the period were only able to strip the blubber from whales and could not use the carcasses, a permanent on-shore station was established by the Norwegian company Hvalfangerselskabet Hektor A/S in 1912 – up to an estimated 40% of the available oil was being wasted by the ship-based system.
+These were not the only constructions; as the factory ships of the period were only able to strip the blubber from whales and could not use the carcasses, a permanent on-shore station was established by the Norwegian company Hvalfangerselskabet Hektor A/S in 1912 – to an estimated 40% of the available oil was being wasted by the ship-based system.
 This was the only successful shore-based industry ever to operate in Antarctica, reaping high profits in its first years.

 The development of pelagic whaling in the 1920s, where factory ships fitted with a slipway could tow aboard entire whales for processing, meant that whaling companies were no longer tied to sheltered anchorages.
 A boom in pelagic Antarctic whaling followed, with companies now free to ignore quotas and escape the costs of licences.
 This rapidly led to overproduction of oil and a collapse in the market, and the less profitable and more heavily regulated shore-based companies had trouble competing.
 In early 1931, the Hektor factory finally ceased operation, ending commercial whaling at the island entirely.